hobinjk/hobinjk.github.io/_posts/2024-10-15-tea-timer-two.markdown

 layout: post
 title: "The Importance of User Testing (Tea Timer Too)"
 date: 2024-10-15 15:00:00
-categories: hardware micropython
+categories: hardware circuitpython
 ---

-In [part one](/hardware/micropython/2024/10/05/tea-timer/) of this series, I described refining my tea timer as sanding off burrs.
+In [part one](/hardware/circuitpython/2024/10/05/tea-timer/) of this series, I described refining my tea timer as sanding off burrs.
 I did smooth out my surface-level experience, but my familiarity blinded me to fundamental cracks lurking below.
 The most powerful method for unburying these faults is user